Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 a- Functions

 - A same book can be saved twice in the wishlist
 - If a book is saved twice in the user's wishlist, when clicking 'remove' all entries related to that book gets removed.
+The book doesn't get remove one by one.
 - "No results found" flash message showing when saving a book in the user's wishlist

 b- style

-* Carousel : after finishing displaying all the slides, not possible to use the arrow to go back to previous slide
-* User wishlist table has a flex issue on medium screen (blank space on the right)
-* Responsiveness issue on mobile for the home page
+* Improve user's wishlist view on mobile

 ## Feedback